‘X’ Marks the Spot

 “You got to put the work in,” Lee concluded.
 “Otherwise, you’re bullshitting.
 You’re shuckin’ and jivin’ … If you’re bullshitting, your stuff is not going to stand the test of time.”

-And what a time it was!
+And what a time that was!
 The name part in Malcolm X, released in November 1992, was the longest and most elaborate of Denzel’s decade-long film career to that point and beyond.
 Next to Inside Man (2006), the Malcolm X project was Lee’s most “mainstream” picture.
 Denzel had earlier appeared as Malcolm in Laurence Holder’s 1981 off-Broadway play When the Chickens Come Home to Roost.
 Obviously, the star was familiar with the character’s background and had put forth the effort into becoming the former Malcolm Little, aka “Detroit Red.”

 ‘Malcolm’ in the Middle, Beginning and End